map-yemen/api/README.md

 ### Authorization

-Authorization is acheived via providing your token in a request header:
+To access certain routes, a valid JSON Web Token must be provided in the request header:

     Authorization=[TOKEN]